durrantlab/autogrow4/tutorial/tutorial.md

         - Morris, G. M., Huey, R., Lindstrom, W., Sanner, M. F., Belew, R. K., Goodsell, D. S. and Olson, A. J. (2009) Autodock4 and AutoDockTools4: automated docking with selective receptor flexiblity.
 J. Computational Chemistry 2009, 16: 2785-91

     MGLTools is a program by the creators of Autodock Vina.
-It is used by AutoGrow to convert .pdb files to .pdbqt format.
+It is used by AutoGrow4 to convert .pdb files to .pdbqt format.
         -.pdbqt format is required by Vina type docking programs including Autodock Vina and QuickVina2 -An alternative conversion option is obabel.

 ####    Installation:
     WARNING: MGLTools installation can be tricky!
-        We recommend you DO NOT pip or conda install MGLTools as it uses an outdated python package and creates issues with enviroments.
+        We recommend you DO NOT pip or conda install MGLTools as it uses an outdated python package and creates issues with environments.
     The best way to install this is to download the latest release of the command-line version (NOT THE GUI VERSION) of MGLTools from: http://mgltools.scripps.edu/downloads .
     Once the command-line version of MGLTools package has been downloaded follow example installation provided below, which uses a Linux system